-State Department diplomats may oppose Trump order
+WH tells career US diplomats who oppose Trump to get out

 "The Dissent Channel is a longstanding official vehicle for State Department employees to convey alternative views and perspectives on policy issues," he added.
 "This is an important process that the Acting Secretary, and the Department as a whole, value and respect.
 It allows State employees to express divergent policy views candidly and privately to senior leadership."

-The current memo says the executive order "stands in opposition to the core American and constitutional values that we, as federal employees, took an oath to uphold."
+The memo says the executive order "stands in opposition to the core American and constitutional values that we, as federal employees, took an oath to uphold."

 The move "will immediately sour relations" with countries whose governments are "important allies and partners in the fight against terrorism, regionally and globally."